ahoward93/ElkStackProject1/README.md

 Load balancing ensures that the application will be highly available and restrict access to the network.
 What aspect of security do load balancers protect?
 Load balancers allow traffic to be spread across multiple machines giving the users a highly available application, because of the load balancer working across multiple machines we have redundancy if a machine needs to be brought down for maintenance.
 We also can accommodate increased traffic, which could be from a denial of service attack or an increase in customer traffic.
+In this example there are 3 vm machines, you can create as many vm machines as needed for your enviorment or budget.

 What is the advantage of a jump box?